Alec Baldwin criminal investigation released by Santa Fe Sheriff - READ FULL REPORT

 All the evidence about how Halyna Hutchins was shot and killed on the 'Rust' set

 The Alec Baldwin shooting is finally getting more public transparency about the investigation into the Oct.
 2021 shooting death of Halyna Hutchins.
-The Santa Fe County Sheriff’s Office released its investigative case binder on Friday afternoon.
+Santa Fe County Sheriff Adan Mendoza released the investigative case binder about Baldwin on Friday afternoon.
 The full 551-page report is attached below for paid subscribers to read.

 I’ve read the report and these are the key pieces of evidence that has not before been made public: